- As low as $479/Night

 https://youtu.be/yoy7_cTP81w Video Link to U-tube Page

 First time on the Vacation Rental By Owner market!
-This striking monthly rental home is located in the French Quarter in a rather residential area called the Exchange, for its proximity to the Exchange Dungeon on Broad and Meeting Streets.
+This beautiful monthly rental home is located in the French Quarter in a rather residential area called the Exchange, for its proximity to the Exchange Dungeon on Broad and Meeting Streets.
 From the living room and entry you catch glimpses of River Front Park and the bay.
 Just one block to the Market, a block in front of Rainbow Row the home is an in town getaway.
-Walk to the dog park at the end of the beautiful street or on the the Battery.
+Walk to the dog park at the end of the photogenic street or on the the Battery.
 The area is a fast jaunt to Broad or King Street.

 Spend the day in the back patio or calming in the home when you are not shopping the near by stores, dining in the world class eateries or exploring the cobble stone streets of the Holy City.
 Open the living room windows and you see the horse drawn carriages go by.
 Look out over the tops of the lush window boxes and you"ll feel like you are in another century.